 - Monitor and maintain building exterior including painting, caulking, sealing, gutter cleaning, repairs and upgrades

-- Monitor and maintain building interior including inspections (fire marshall), cleaning, repairs, and wall hangings (for code compliance)
+- Monitor and maintain building interior including inspections (fire marshal), cleaning, repairs, and wall hangings (for code compliance)

 - Periodically review and recommend updates to the Building Use Guidelines and Building Use Checklist

 - Pray for Chapel in the Pines and with gratitude for all of our resources